adiroiban/fitbit-os-settings-kitchen-sink/README.md

 # fitbit-os-settings-kitchen-sink
-A demo of the availalbe settings UI in Fitbit OS
+A demo of the available settings UI in Fitbit OS.

+It also documents various strange behaviour in the current API, like toggle UI returning a string value instead of boolean, and the text UI returning an object.